sebaeze/coupon-book-service/README.md

 ## Additional Considerations
-- Concurrency: Use optimistic locking in DynamoDB to handle concurrent requests for coupon redemption.
 - Security: Implement input validation, output encoding, and rate limiting to prevent abuse.
-- Performance: Optimize DynamoDB queries and Lambda function execution time.
+- Performance: Optimize RDS by including read replicas in queries queries and Lambda function execution time.
-- Scalability: Leverage AWS auto-scaling for Lambda functions and DynamoDB tables.
+- Scalability: Leverage AWS auto-scaling for Lambda functions.
 - Example Endpoint Implementation

 POST /coupons/redeem/{code}

 * Lambda function triggered by API Gateway.
-* Retrieve coupon and user assignment from DynamoDB.
+* Retrieve coupon and user assignment from RDS.
 * Check if coupon is valid and not already redeemed.
 * Use optimistic locking to update coupon status to 'redeemed'.
 * Return success or error response.